cambridge-water-polo/cambridge-water-polo.github.io/_pages/team-expectations.md

 ---

 * Be at practices and games on time
-* Have the responsibility to the team to inform the coach in advance of missing a game
+* Be responsibile to the team by informing the coach in advance of missing a game
 * Show good sportsmanship at all times
 * Respect the referees, table workers, and coaches
 * Be a team player